Apply for a taxi driver’s licence

 The test is broken down into three sections:

 To prepare for your knowledge test we would suggest that you read our Joint Taxi Licensing Policy and the Highway Code and ensure you are familiar with the geography of the area.
 You can bring a streetmap book into the test.
+See our guidance on the knowledge test.

 You will need to pass a practical driving assessment designed specially for taxi drivers, from one of our list of approved providers.